 More about the Catalogue

 The online Catalogue of initiatives aggregates different types of FDL for migrants and refugees.
-It represents a state of play as of November 2016 and is not exhaustive, but provides a cross-section of such initiatives.
-Though FDL initiatives listed in this Catalogue vary quite a bit in nature and magnitude (some are larger scale projects while some are individual Apps and online courses), attempts have been made to categorise them according to ‘purpose’, the type of resource or technology they use, whether they are ‘blended’ approaches or only online/digital, and the extent to which they are ongoing, completed projects or forthcoming (awaiting launch).
+It represents a state of play as of November 2017 and is not exhaustive, but provides a cross-section of such initiatives.
+Though FDL initiatives listed in this Catalogue vary quite a bit in nature and magnitude (some are larger scale projects which piloted FDL resources while some are individual Apps and online courses), attempts have been made to categorise them according to ‘purpose’, the type of resource or technology they use, whether they are ‘blended’ approaches or only online/digital, and the extent to which they are ongoing, completed projects or forthcoming (awaiting launch).

-Type of resource/technology used: This is generally described according to the following categories:
+- Type of resource/technology used: This is generally described according to the following categories:

-- Platform aggregating digital resources
+- Digital resources

-- Electronic guide/handbook
+- Electronic handbook

 Some initiatives use various types of technology and resources.
 Specifications regarding the technology and/or pedagogy used can be found in the description of the initiative.

-‘Blended’ versus ‘Online (OL)’: This categorisation has been added so that users will be able to search for initiatives that may have a ‘blended’ approach, namely those that combine online/digital learning with some sort of face-to-face learning and support.
+- ‘Blended’ versus ‘Online (OL)’: This categorisation has been added so that users will be able to search for initiatives that may have a ‘blended’ approach, namely those that combine online/digital learning with some sort of face-to-face learning and support.
 Other FDL offers are purely online/digital.
 Some of the projects mentioned in the Catalogue piloted the online resource at hand through a blended approach (teaching users how to user it through workshops, for example), but now that the project is completed the FDL offer remains an online resource only.